-Church Farm is located in Thurstaston on the Wirral and so is easily accessible from north Wales, Cheshire and Merseyside.
-For us, it is only a 30 minute drive once we are through the tunnel which gave Dex the chance to have a little nap before the fun began!
+Church Farm is located in Thurstaston on the Wirral and so is easily accessible from North Wales, Cheshire and Merseyside.

 The car park is pretty big and accommodates fifty vehicles.
 We went to the little booth to pay our admission which can vary depending on whether it’s high, mid or low season.
 With it being school holidays when we went, it was high season so we paid £5.50 per adult with Dex getting in for free as he is under 1.

 What animals can I see at Church Farm Thurstaston?